Dr. Paul R. Williams, President & Founder, Washington, DC

 Dr. McGonigle Leyh is the Co-Director of PILPG’s Netherlands Office.
 She also holds a research position with Utrecht University’s Netherlands Institute of Human Rights.

-Ms. Rutherford is the Director of PILPG’s Tanzania program.
+Ms. Rutherford is the Director of PILPG’s Bosnia and Egypt programs.
+Previously, she was the Director of PILPG’s Tanzania program.
 Ms. Rutherford was formerly with Shearman & Sterling LLP and has previous experience with the United Nations Office on Drugs and Crime in Vienna, Austria, and the U.S. Department of Justice’s Office of Overseas Prosecutorial Development, Assistance and Training.

 Matthew T. Simpson, Darfur Project Director, Doha, Qatar